How-to fix Lotus Notes’ disabled TCPIP port error

 Then relaunch Lotus Notes and switch from Island (Disconnected) location to another that will allow your client to listen to the network.
 In my case, Home (Network Dialup) did the trick:

-1. BTW, this error can still be encountered in Lotus Notes 8.5 on Mac OSX Snow Leopard (10.6).
+FYI, this error can still be encountered in Lotus Notes 8.5 on Mac OS X Snow Leopard.
 In this context, the solution is exactly the same.

 Here is a screenshot of the location drop-down menu with the new Notes interface: